-Over the past months the National Council of SPCAs (NSPCA) has issued several reports on the illegal donkey skin trade and the cruelty involved in the horrific slaughter methods.
-Donkeys are being stolen from rural families who rely on their working animals to transport water and firewood et al.
+Over the past months the NSPCA has issued several reports on the illegal donkey skin trade and the cruelty involved in the horrific slaughter methods.
+Donkeys are being stolen from rural families who rely on their working animals to transport water and firewood.

-Yet unlike other African countries, including Botswana, Burkina Faso, Niger, Senegal, Mali, Ethiopia and Gambia, who have taken progressive steps to address the growing problem on the continent the South African government appears to be unperturbed by the plight of animals and communities, and leaves humane intervention to welfare organisations.
+Other African countries, including Botswana, Burkina Faso, Niger, Senegal, Mali, Ethiopia and Gambia, have taken progressive steps to address the growing problem on the continent.
+However, the South African government appears to leave humane intervention to welfare organisations.

-After being alerted by concerned members of the SAPS, NSPCA Inspectors intercepted trucks which were legally transporting donkeys.
+After being alerted by concerned members of the SAPS, NSPCA Inspectors intercepted trucks transporting donkeys.
 It was determined that these animals were destined for inhumane illegal slaughter for their skins.
 After interacting with those concerned it was agreed that the donkeys be transported to be humanely slaughtered at a registered abattoir.
-NSPCA Inspectors were present.
 This obviated the possible illegal and cruel deaths by untrained people at an unknown venue, which would have undoubtedly led to untold suffering.